wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    They are the authority on what are correct values in databases.

-   PROTIP: For each set of data, there is one <strong>data owner</strong> who approve data deletion and arrange for audits as well as approving who have access and extent of permissions (for implementation by a central security team using IAM tools).
+   PROTIP: For each set of data, there is one <strong>data owner</strong> who approves data deletion and arranges for audits as well as approving who have access and extent of permissions (for implementation by a central security team using IAM tools).

    Data Citizens need to be trained to use <a href="#PowerBI">Power BI</a> for <a href="#Analytics">Analytics</a>, <a href="#Data+Activator">Data Activator</a> for alerts, and other tools provided by Data Analysts.
 Some track where they spend time on technical aspects to ensure that the time spent is worth the value of the data.